Digital Signature

 • Authenticity: It is impossible to create a signature for which PublicKeyVerify.Verify(signature, message) validates, unless you have the private key.

 • Asymmetric: Creating the signature uses a different key than verifying it.
-This lets you distribute the Public Key to verify signatures to parties that can't create signatures themselves.
+This lets you distribute the public key to verify signatures to parties that can't create signatures themselves.

 If you don't need asymmetry, consider using the simpler and more efficient MAC instead.

-• PublicKeySign for data signing
+• PublicKeySign for signing data

-• PublicKeyVerify for signature verification
+• PublicKeyVerify for verifying the signature

-Choosing a key type
+Choose a key type

 • ED25519 creates deterministic signatures and provides better performance than ECDSA_P256.